 It is important to note that Applecare+ is an extended warranty that covers only two instances of damage.
 It does not cover lost or stolen iPads.

 If your iPad has been lost, stolen or damaged, and is in the process of being repaired or a new iPad purchased, you can request a loaner iPad from the Technology Office.
 Please follow the following steps:

 Obtain a Loaner iPad Application form from the Technology Office or from the link below.

 Fill out all the requested information.
 Both the student and a parent/guardian must sign the form.

-Bring the completed form to the Technology Office along with $35 (cash or a check made payable to Fenwick High School) for the use of a loaner iPad for a maximum of three weeks.
+Bring the completed form to the Technology Office along with $35 (check made payable to Fenwick High School) for the use of a loaner iPad for a maximum of three weeks.

-When you receive your new or replaced iPad, return the loaner iPad to the Technology Office as soon as possible.
+When you receive your new or repaired iPad, return the loaner iPad to the Technology Office as soon as possible.

 Loaner iPad Application